newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trucking-insurance.md

 - **Physical Damage Coverage:** Covers your truck when involved in a collision, fire, theft, or vandalism

 >**Once completed, you will have:**
->- A commercial auto insurance policy for your business
+>- A Certificate of Insurance